 Breathing Devices.
 For cases of AFib that also involve sleep apnea, initial treatment usually focuses on the use of a continuous positive airway pressure (CPAP) device to improve breathing.

 If your loved one is experiencing AFib, it should warrant a certain amount of concern even if it isn’t an immediate cause for alarm.
 Maintaining a healthy lifestyle and getting an appropriate amount of restful sleep are two great ways to reduce the chances of recurring episodes, and consulting a doctor will allow you to rule out any underlying sleep complications.

 Need help caring for a loved one with AFib or other heart conditions?
-Learn more about Seniorlink’s support program for caregivers of Medicaid-eligible friends and family members.
+Learn more about Seniorlink’s coaching and support program for caregivers of Medicaid-eligible friends and family members.